-New Delhi: Expressing concern over rise in crime against women in the national capital, a Delhi court has said the judiciary should sternly deal with issue of stalking as the perpetrator, "if not treated", becomes dangerous over time and poses threat to the lives of women.
+NEW DELHI: Expressing concern over rising crimes against women in the national capital, a Delhi court has said the judiciary should sternly deal with issue of stalking as the perpetrator, 'if not treated', becomes dangerous over time and poses threat to the lives of women.

 "Eve teasing has not to be judged by men by their own parameters but by women as to how they feel about the same.
-To a pervert mind, it does not matter how a woman is dressed, how old she is, how pretty she is, where she is -- whether in a public transport or hospital etc.
+To a perverted mind, it does not matter how a woman is dressed, how old she is, how pretty she is, where she is, whether in a public transport or hospital etc.

 "Eve Teasing is almost institutionalised in public transport and public places and what these perverts look for are easy preys and vulnerable victims so that they are not got caught," the court said.

 The court made the observations while dismissing the appeals of two convicts in a stalking case and upholding their six month's jail.

 It said there was no reason to disbelieve the statement of the 21-year-old woman, who was stalked in 2013 by her two classmates.
 There was no reason for her to falsely implicated them in the case, it added.

 Stalking is an offence where a person willfully, maliciously and repeatedly follows or harasses another person and it entails a maximum punishment of three years jail for first offence and five years for subsequent crime.

 It said refusal to act on the testimony of a victim of sexual assault in the absence of corroboration, as a rule, amounts to 'adding insult to injury' and asked why should the evidence of the woman who complained of stalking or molestation be viewed with doubt, disbelief or suspicion?